v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Variable types
 --------------

-Variable types are used in **DAE Tools** to describe variables.
-They hold the following information:
+Variable types are used in **DAE Tools** to describe variables and they contain the following information:

 * Name: string
 * Units: :py:class:`pyUnits.unit` object